ccamel/awesome-ccamel/README.md

 ## Dart

+- [GopeedLab/gopeed](https://github.com/GopeedLab/gopeed) -   A fast, modern download manager for HTTP, BitTorrent, Magnet, and ed2k.
+Cross-platform, built with Golang and Flutter.
 - [Solido/awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [flutter/flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond